Best Black Chicken Herbal Soup: Seng Kee Mee Sua and Best Pork Liver Claypot

 What did Chef Brian think of this incredible meal?

 Seng Kee Black Chicken Herbal Soup – get down to Kembangan, that’s an order.
+No, this is an order: “One large Pork Liver Claypot, please… Oh yeah, and a cold Tiger”.
+HEAVENLY.
 ENJOY!!!